openmanuscript/openmanuscript/rougue/readme.md

 	- You can buy a memory card with the [OS pre-installed](https://www.adafruit.com/product/3259), or you can [install it yourself](https://www.raspberrypi.org/downloads/noobs/).
 2. **Display. ($49)** The display is pretty important.
 I've seen a lot of designs for things like this using small displays, and they typically have cables and plus sticking out of them.
     - I wanted something without a lot of messy cable connections, so I chose a [display that lays flat and has a ribbon connection](https://www.amazon.com/gp/product/B0716RVNTS/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1).
 3. **Keyboard. ($55)** Buyer's choice here.
-There are lots of options for bluetooth keyboards, and you can make your own choices on portability, feel, size, etc. I have two options that work well for me, and that reliably connect to the `pi` over bluetooth.
+There are lots of options for bluetooth keyboards, and you can make your own choices on portability, feel, size, etc. the most important thing is whether or not the keyboard robustly connects to the `pi` through power cycles.
+Some keyboards just don't do it.
+I haven't found a cheap bluetooth keyboard that works well, but YMMV.
     - Here's my current [favorite keyboard](https://www.amazon.com/gp/product/B019PIXO78/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1).
 This is one of the only keyboards that I've found that maintains a connection with the `pi` through power cycles.
 It's a nice size, and the layout is great for touch typing.
 It holds a good charge, and turns on/off as the keyboard is opened/closed.
 Nice product.
 4. **Battery. ($18)** Your choice, based on price, battery life, form factor, etc. A lot of different batteries will work, and I always have an eye out for a smaller battery pack on sale.
 [Here's the one that I'm using now](https://www.amazon.com/POWERADD-Pilot-2GS-High-Speed-Smartphone/dp/B00N2JBTEM/ref=sr_1_1_sspa?keywords=poweradd%2B10000).
 5. [USB on/off switch](https://www.amazon.com/gp/product/B07CTHKXDW/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1).
 This keeps the battery from draining, even after you've shut down the `pi`.